spsforks/QB64-Wiki/PRINT.md

 > First PRINT prints the text between two quotation marks, then it prints the value 123, notice that there are no quotation marks when printing the value, quotation marks mean that it will be treated like a literal string of text. a$ is set to "Hello country" and 'a' is set to the value 321, the dollar sign is used when a variable holds the text string.
 The contents of a$ is then printed and the "," means that the value of 'a' is printed separated by a tab and ";" means that there is no separation from the other text except for the leading positive value space.

-*Example 2:* Changing colors in a line of text using semicolons with colon separators between PRINTs on the same code line.
+Changing colors in a line of text using semicolons with colon separators between PRINTs on the same code line.

 ```vb